i-VRESSE/haddock3-webapp/deploy/arq/README.md

 WEBAPP_TAG=0.2.1 BARTENDER_TAG=0.2.1 CERTMAKER_TAG=0.2.1 docker compose -f deploy/arq/docker-compose.yml up --pull always
 ```

-The application by default expects to be running at / path.
+The application by default assumes to be running at / path.
 To build with prefix /haddock3/ use the following command:

 ```shell